shaine/squidtree-elixir/README.md

 - Verify all citations are correct
 - Build nested link display
   - Break down links into a structured link AST
+- Add updated dates to posts
+- Add updated dates to notes?
+- Allow any arbitrary folder structure in the blog posts folder?

 ### Longterm